This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Skinny Pumpkin Pie!
 Made with a pecan oat crust and topped with a lightly sweetened pumpkin custard.
 This pumpkin pie is incredibly easy to make, flavorful and perfect for getting a pumpkin fix.
 Gluten Free + Low Calorie

-And by real food, I mean lean protein, tons of veggies and a healthy carb.
-Sure, I'll have an occasional bag of popcorn after dinner here or there but my cravings for sweets is minimal.
-It's true that when you cut them out of your diet, you stop needing them.
+And by real food, I mean lean protein, fiber and complex carbohydrates.
+Sure, I’ll have an occasional bag of popcorn after dinner here or there but my cravings for sweets are minimal.
+It’s true that when you health your relationship with food, your cravings and food noise decreases.

-But what you DO NEED is a good RELIABLE pumpkin pie recipe for the holidays.
-One that's lower in sugar, balanced with healthy fat and incredibly EASY to make.
+But what you do need is a good reliable low-calorie pumpkin pie recipe for the holidays.
+One that’s lower in calories and incredibly simple to make.

 Skinny Pumpkin Pie!
 Made with a pecan oat crust and topped with a lightly sweetened pumpkin custard.
 This pumpkin pie is incredibly easy to make, flavorful and perfect for getting a pumpkin fix.
 Gluten Free + Low Calorie